metosin/kekkonen/README.md

 # Mission statement

-We are building complex UIs and need api libraries to support that.
-Instead of focusing how to to provide the api, focus should be on how to easily consume them - context-aware validation business rules both on the server and in the client, transparent security and support for both pull & push.
+We are building complex UIs and need great remote api libraries to support that.
+APIs should be easy to create, compose and consume.
+They should be interaction- & domain-driven, not spec-driven (like the REST).
+Security should be inbuilt.
+One should be able to run the (context-aware) business rules both on the client and on the server without duplicating the code and logic.
+Both pull and push models should be supported.
 State and dependencies should be managed elegantly.
+The library should be named after a Finnish president.

 # Idea